speedshi/MALMI/README.md

 *station inventory* can be in any format that is recognizable by [ObsPy read_inventory](https://docs.obspy.org/packages/autogen/obspy.core.inventory.inventory.read_inventory.html) or a simple CSV file.
 The required infomation of stations are: newwork code, staiton code, latitude, longitude, latitude, elevation.
 If the input is a CSV file, the delimiter must be ',' and the first row is the column name which must contain: 'network', 'station', 'latitude', 'longitude', 'elevation'.

 ### Velocity model
-*velocity model* is used to generate traveltime tables for migration location (NonLinLoc must be installed beforehand).
+*velocity model* is used to generate traveltime tables for migration location (NonLinLoc must be installed beforehand and also need to set the 'grid' parameters).
 The text format velocity file can specify a constant or gradient velocity layer (conform with NonLinLoc velocity model format).
 Format of the velocity model file: "depth Vp_top Vp_grad Vs_top Vs_grad rho_top rho_grad"
 - depth: (float) depth to top of layer (use negative values for layers above z=0)